orsonteodoro/oiledmachine-overlay/README.md

 ebuilds is bad because it goes against the spirit of the GPL with the right to hack.

-[4] The LLVM is considered incomplete for the C++ standard library particuarly for libc++, so LLVM is not considered LTS but rolling on this overlay.
-The LLVM slot minimum for C++ 17 is based on the earliest maximum coverage for the C++ standard library for libc++ on this overlay which currently is set at LLVM 20.
+[4] The current LLVM slot minimum for C++ 17 is based on GPU compatibility, LTS distro default and max allowed LLVM, and LLVM availability on this overlay which currently is set at LLVM 18 minimum.

 Consider the following release cycles when choosing a mutually exclusive gcc_slot_*: